galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 The v4.6.0 `Kmiab` flag includes all of the non-LST miabs in the key item pool, or all miabs if `Kmoon` or `Kunsafe` is on.
 Now, there are three subgroups of miabs: "above-ground" (Zot, Eblan, Hook route, Lunar Path, Giant), "below-ground" (Feymarch, Sylph Cave, Lower Bab-il), and the LST miabs.
 These subgroups can be specified separately, the vanilla `Kmiab` behaviour with safety checks can be selected using `Kmiab:standard`, and all miabs (ignoring the safety checks, so the pre-v.4.6.0 behaviour) can be selected using Kmiab:all or just specifying all three subgroups.

+### `Kforge` {: .h6 }

+- Idea: sgrunt (but probably others, and b0ardface for the original "Forge the Crystal")
+- Design/Programming: sgrunt
+- Locations: custom_weapon_rando.py, core_rando.py

+This flag adds Kokkol's forge item to the available key item slots.
+The vanilla Excalibur is added to the key item rewards pool, just like v4.6.0 `Omode:classicforge` does.
+This setting overrides any supersmith reward.

+### `Kpink` {: .h6 }

+- Idea: sgrunt (but probably others)
+- Design/Programming: sgrunt
+- Locations: core_rando.py

+This flag adds the Pink Tail trade reward to the available key item slots.
+The vanilla Adamant armor is added to the key item rewards pool, unless Adamants have been removed via `-noadamants`.

+### `Kunsafer` {: .h6 }

+- Idea: Milkode (but probably others)
+- Design/Programming: sgrunt
+- Locations: core_rando.py

+Under this flag, you will be _required_ to obtain moon access prior to obtaining underground access, meaning you will find your underground access somewhere accessible using the Darkness crystal (either on the moon somewhere or via the Giant).

+### `Klatedark` {: .h6 }

+- Idea: sgrunt
+- Design/Programming: sgrunt
+- Locations: core_rando.py

+This flag forces the Darkness crystal to be gated by underground access, meaning you will find it somewhere beyond the Magma Key or the Hook.

+### `Kstart:[item]` {: .h6 }

+- Idea: various
+- Design/Programming: sgrunt, Galeswift, ScytheMarshall (for `Kstart:zonk`)
+- Locations: core_rando.py

+The starting key item check will be the item specified in the flag, or a non-key-item in the case of `Kstart:zonk`.

 ### `Kunweighted` {: .h6 }

 - Idea: various (including CoffeeAndChocobos, ScytheMarshall)